 How to be ready for accreditation

-If you're a young, ambitious operational researcher who's aiming to achieve FORS in due course, here are some tips which can help you.
+If you're an ambitious operational researcher who's aiming to achieve FORS in due course, here are some tips which can help you.
 Remember, these are for the long term and you don't necessarily have to do all of this, but it does all help.

 - Aim to get a balance of experience.
 If you're an academic, aim to engage in industry-based projects or research; and if you're a practitioner, engage in training (whether by training colleagues, ensuring that staff are well-trained, or getting well-trained yourself).

-- If you want to become a Fellow, take responsibility and aim for a managerial role.
+- If you want to become a Fellow, take responsibility and aim for a leadership role.